3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/unit_02/express/express-pirates-create-read/README.md

   When you're ready to submit your work,

   1. Add, commit, and push your code to your fork of the class repo.
-  2. File an issue on the class repo titled "Your Name -- wXXdXX".

-  The issue should include:

-  -   A link that points back to your fork.
+  2. Post a link to your pirates app on Schoology.

-  -   A 'comfort' score on how you feel about the material, from 1 (very uncomfortable) to 5 (very comfortable)